 The PMOC conducted an FTA-led virtual Risk Refresh workshop on December 8, 10, 15, and 17, 2020.
 The objective of the Risk Refresh was to confirm the likelihood of the project completing within budget and in accordance with the FFGA schedule.
 As noted elsewhere in this report, the JPB accepted the PMOC's recommendations for a revised project budget and new Recommended Completion Date for the project.
 The FTA, as a consequence of the results from the Risk Refresh and the project's history of schedule delays and cost overruns, has designated the PCEP as an "At Risk" project.
 The FTA requested that the JPB prepare and submit a Recovery Plan for the PCEP by October 8, 2021.
 The JPB retained a new executive to lead the PCEP and conducted a comprehensive review of the project, including a risk refresh.
 The JPB requested additional time to prepare the Recovery Plan and the FTA agreed to defer receipt of the Recovery Plan.
-The JPB delivered its Draft Recovery Plan to the FTA on April 1, 2022 and now plans to submit its final plan in August 2022.
+The JPB delivered its final Recovery Plan to the FTA on September 30, 2022.